Design Initiative

 How to declare.

 The HCD minor is administered by the Thayer School of Engineering.
-Declaring takes three steps and a meeting with Professor Robbie.
-You can start any term once you've completed ENGS 12 and at least one Section 2 course.
+There's no application — declare any term once you've completed ENGS 12 and at least one Section 2 course.

 A few things to know: minimum 2.0 GPA in minor courses, no course may count toward both a major and minor, only one transfer course allowed, and engineering majors may only count ENGS courses numbered below 20.